raven-dark/masternode/README.md

 to get into the docker container running the node:

-`sudo docker exec -it xrd-mn /bin/bash`
+`sudo docker exec -it ravendark-mn /bin/bash`

 once you're in the container, to check the masternode status: